Skip to main content

 • gameplay

-• “On the gameplay part, this game has a very original concept where you have to play 5 different routes, each with its own gameplay, each paying tribute to one of the big genres of visual novel (death game, investigation, dating sim, etc.).”
+• “On the gameplay part, this game has a very original concept where you have to play 5 different routes, each one having its own gameplay, each one paying tribute to one of the big genres of visual novel (death game, investigation, dating sim, etc.).”

 • “The game likes to play around with visual novel and gameplay structure as it goes; each of the chapters focuses on one of the ministers and their specific ministry, and each has a different gameplay framework.”